 Did Arizona change car seat laws?

 Yes, car seat laws were changed in Arizona in 2019.
 The new law requires all children under the age of 2 to be secured in a rear-facing car seat.
-Prior to this change, only infants under the age of 1 had to be secured in a rear-facing car seat.
+Before this change, only infants under the age of 1 had to be secured in a rear-facing car seat.

 Arizona car seat replacement law